microsoft/onnxruntime/java/README.md

 The reason the shared libraries are split out like that is that users can mix and match to suit their use case:

 * To support a single OS/Architecture without any dependencies, use `libs/onnxruntime-all.jar`.
-* To support cross-platform: bundle a single libs/onnxruntime.jar` and with all of the `libs/onnxruntime-jni.jar` and `libs/onnxruntime-lib.jar` for all of the OS/Architectures you built for.
+* To support cross-platform: bundle a single `libs/onnxruntime.jar` and with all of the respective `libs/onnxruntime-jni.jar` and `libs/onnxruntime-lib.jar` for all of the desired OS/Architectures.
-* To support use case where an onnxruntime shared library will reside in the system's library search path: bundle a single libs/onnxruntime.jar` and with all of the `libs/onnxruntime-jni.jar`.
+* To support use case where an onnxruntime shared library will reside in the system's library search path: bundle a single `libs/onnxruntime.jar` and with all of the `libs/onnxruntime-jni.jar`.
 The onnxruntime shared library should be loaded automatically assuming the system (specifically, something like `ldconfig`) can find it.

 #### Build System Overview